gear-foundation/gear-wiki/docs/node/troubleshooting.md

 ## Unexpected argument when starting the node service

-- **Error**: `Found argument '\' which wasn't expected, or isn't valid in this context`
+- **Error:** `Found argument '\' which wasn't expected, or isn't valid in this context`

-- **Solution:**: The `gear-node.service` configuration file seems to be misconfigured.
+- **Solution:** The `gear-node.service` configuration file seems to be misconfigured.
 Some versions of SystemD do not accept the backslash character (`\`) as a line break.
 Therefore, it is better to write each of the config entry on one line.

     Refer to https://wiki.gear-tech.io/node/node-as-service for properly configuring the node as a service.